2008 San Diego Chargers season: Postseason

+Game summaries

-Wild Card vs. Colts
+AFC wildcard playoffs: vs. Indianapolis Colts

 Entering the postseason as the AFC's fourth seed, the Chargers began their playoff run at home in the AFC Wild Card round against the #5 Indianapolis Colts, in a rematch of their Week 12 contest.
 San Diego trailed in the first quarter after Colts running back Joseph Addai got a 1-yard touchdown run.
 The Chargers responded in the second quarter as running back LaDainian Tomlinson got a 3-yard touchdown run.
 Indianapolis answered with a 43-yard field goal from kicker Adam Vinatieri, yet San Diego got the halftime lead with running back Darren Sproles' 9-yard touchdown run.

 The Colts took the lead in the third quarter when quarterback Peyton Manning hiked the ball while the Chargers weren't paying attention and completed a 72-yard touchdown pass to wide receiver Reggie Wayne, but then San Diego tied the game in the fourth quarter as kicker Nate Kaeding nailed a 26-yard field goal.
 In overtime, the Chargers delivered the final strike as Sproles got the game-winning 22-yard touchdown run.

-With the win, San Diego improved their overall record to 9–8.
+Chargers go to the Divisional Round but lost to the Steelers 35-24.

-AFC Divisional Round: at Pittsburgh Steelers
+AFC divisional playoffs: at Pittsburgh Steelers

 Coming off their impressive wild card home win over the Colts, the Chargers flew to Heinz Field for their AFC Divisional round duel with the #2 Pittsburgh Steelers, in a rematch of their Week 11 contest.

 San Diego got off to a fast start in the first quarter as quarterback Philip Rivers completed a 41-yard touchdown pass to wide receiver Vincent Jackson.
 The Steelers responded with wide receiver Santonio Holmes returning a punt 67 yards for a touchdown.
 The Chargers answered in the second quarter as kicker Nate Kaeding got a 42-yard field goal, but Pittsburgh struck back with running back Willie Parker’s 3-yard touchdown run.

 The Steelers would add to their lead in the third quarter as quarterback Ben Roethlisberger completed an 8-yard touchdown pass to tight end Heath Miller.
 The San Diego Chargers ran exactly one offensive play in the third quarter, which resulted in a Philip Rivers interception off a deflection.
 In the fourth quarter, San Diego tried to rally as Rivers completed a 4-yard touchdown pass to wide receiver Legedu Naanee, but Pittsburgh answered with Parker's 16-yard touchdown run.
 The Chargers tried to come back as Rivers completed a 62-yard touchdown pass to running back Darren Sproles, but San Diego's onside kick attempt failed, allowing the Steelers to seal the win.

-With the loss, the Chargers’ season ended with an overall record of 9–9.
+Chargers lost and in 2009 finished 13-3.
+But in the Divisional Round lost to the Jets 17-14.